cs480x-21c/final/README.md

 - Data Processing

 This directory contains our Python data manipulation and processing scripts.
 The main one is main.py, which allows for all portions of the data processing pipeline to be executed through a series of command line arguments.
+These scripts are designed to be run from the route directory (Ex: python3 Data_Processing/main.py --function meta_add).

 - Datasets